Rade58/next-postgres-playground/README.md

   useEffect(() => {
     // CHECKING FOR USER WHEN SOMETHING CHANGES WITH AUTH const { data: authListener } = supabase.auth.onAuthStateChange(async (e) =>
-      checkUser()
-    );
+      checkUser() // IT'S GOING TO BE CALLED
+                  // EVERY TIME SOMETHING CHANGES ABOUT AUTH );

     // CHECKING USER ON MOUNTING
     checkUser();

     return () => {
-      // NO NEED TO CHECK FOR USER WHEN COMMPONENT UNMOUNTS authListener?.unsubscribe();
+      // NO NEED TO REMOVE LISTENER ON UNMOUNTING
+      // AS A CLENUP
+      authListener?.unsubscribe();
     };
   }, []);